 While we don’t perform an Internet screening on candidates until they have already passed their screening call, please keep in mind that in this day and age, any potential employer will likely look you up on social media.
 If you are on LinkedIn, your profession should match the types of roles you are applying for (not ‘marketing specialist’ or any non-childcare or education-focused role), and if your Facebook or Instagram photos are public, consider privatizing them so that your potential future employers’ first impressions can come via your resume, not your weekend photos.
 Be sure to check out the rest of our blog posts for more resources to assist you in your job search!

 Do you have any additional questions about how this all works?
-Be sure to check out the FAQs to find out learn more about becoming an Adventure Nanny!
+Be sure to check out the FAQs to learn more about becoming an Adventure Nanny!

 If you are looking for an exceptionally skilled nanny, newborn care specialist, or private educator for your child, we’d love to hear from you!